The Building of the Ark

 - God provided for those in the ark, to build it and to live in it.
 God provides for the establishing of His Church and the preservation of it through the catastrophes of this life.

 - The ark was absolutely necessary because the flood did come.
-The church is absolutely necessary because the judgment will surely come with Jesus' second coming.
+The church is absolutely necessary because the judgment will surely come with Jesus' return.

 2. You need to be in the ark and stay in it.

-The story serves us today by impressing upon us the importance of the church and the fact that it is the vessel through which we will be saved when the next catastrophe occurs.
+The story impresses upon us the importance of the church and the fact that it is the vessel through which we will be saved when the next catastrophe occurs.